A Talent Acquisition Leader's Guide to the Weekly Exec Meeting

 Key Metric: Recruiting Production vs Demand: Is recruiting producing the hires the business needs on time?

 What a Recruiting Leader should do: Articulate the service of recruiting from an outside/executive perspective to analyze its strengths and weaknesses.
-Use the metrics detailed in the below sections to articulate the performance of the recruiting service and highlight where you can take action to make improvements.
+Use the metrics detailed in the sections below to articulate the performance of the recruiting service and highlight where you can take action to make improvements.

 What is the Financial Impact of Hiring to Date?